anushcodes/javascript/README.md

 Always draw Execution Context table before analysing outputs.
 Check hoisting.js for examples

 Remember!!!
-Only normal functions, example: function fx(){} will have its code as value during memory creation phase Any other type of functions(arrow or other way), example : var fx=()=>{} or var fx = function(){} will have undefined as their value during memory creation phase.
+Only normal functions, example: function fx(){} will have its code as value during memory creation phase.<br>
+Any other type of functions(arrow or other way), example : var fx=()=>{} or var fx = function(){} will have undefined as their value during memory creation phase.
 Only during code execution phase, their value is assigned.